apacheignite/documentation/marshalling/binary-marshaller.md

 ##Binary Identity Resolver

-This interface allows customizing the way the hash code generation logic works and the way binary objects are checked for equality.
+This interface allows customizing the way the hash code generation logic works and the way binary objects are compared for equality.
 [block:code]
 {
   "codes": [